 - Remove references to the old HSM’s ESN (1234-ABCD-4567) and IP address (192.0.2.1) from the /opt/nfast/kmdata/config/config file.
 There will be probably about ten blocks of settings related to the failed HSM, and not all will contain either the ESN or the IP, so you need to look for both.

-- Go ahead and install the new hardware.
+- Install the new hardware.
 In my case, I’m re-using the same IP address as the failed unit so no firewall changes are needed.
 Also, specific to me, I make use of the auto push remote upgrade features, so I need to enable those via the front panel.
 I then add the IP address of the RFS server to the new nShield via front panel.

 - If the network is trusted between HSM and RFS, run